Swedish fashion e-commerce company NA-KD raises $45M Series B

 Leading the round is Partech, with the participation from U.S.-based FJ Labs.
 Existing backers Northzone, eEquity, Jonas Norlander, and Filip Engelbert also followed on.

-Founded in 2015 by serial entrepreneur Jarno Vanhatapio, NA-KD is an online direct-to- consumer (DTC) fashion brand for women, specifically targeting millennials with “stylish yet affordable clothes.
+Founded in 2015 by serial entrepreneur Jarno Vanhatapio, NA-KD is an online direct-to- consumer (DTC) fashion brand for women, specifically targeting millennials with “stylish yet affordable clothes”.
 The company’s wares are mainly marketed through social influencers.

 After two years, it claims to already be one of the most quoted online fashion brands on Instagram in Sweden and Germany, powered by what NA-KD describes as a “highly scalable fashion collaboration platform with star influencers”.
 This, says the company, has seen its second full year of operations achieve a revenue run-rate close to $75 million, growing 150-plus percent compared to 2016.